slicedPear/noel/README.md

 ### chatGPT 3.5 Turbo
 Requires a commercial account and API key.
 This key is pulled from environmental variables - place your API key in a .env file (as shown in ".env.example"). chatGPT charging is on a token-use basis.
 Make sure you are aware of run costs (though for small/moderate testing these are likely to be low).
 Evaluation is done server-side at openai.com

-### Llama (specifically Mistral 7b)
+### Llama based (specifically Mistral 7b)
-Meta's Llama is open-source and can be run locally.
-For now - this model is Mac only, as it relies on a local ollama server ([ollama.ai](https://ollama.ai) - please support this project).
+Meta's Llama and variants are open-source and can be run locally.
+For now - this option is Mac only, as it relies on a local ollama server ([ollama.ai](https://ollama.ai) - please support this project).
 Evaluation is local and needs a fast machine(!), but has the advantage of running 100% locally and is free.

 Download and install ollama, if you wish to utilise Llama models or variants.
 The Noel code is currently configured to use the Mistral 7b model, but ollama supports a range of models - check the website for options and this can be changed in the source, easily.
 Mistral is (currently) the best-performing for the size and memory footprint.